BlogCompliance

 • An audit or incident uncovers a gap

-If the budget allows, organizations have a dedicated compliance officer or GRC lead to oversee these activities and maintain visibility across the departments.
+If the budget allows, organizations have a dedicated compliance officer or GRC lead to oversee these activities, often relying on enterprise GRC software to maintain visibility across the departments.
 Small and medium businesses usually don't have dedicated risk management roles.
 They typically rely on their legal team to address contract, vendor, or privacy risks, while the CISO might be responsible for information security risks.

 Best practices for compliance risk management